leetvr/hy/docs/source/tutorial/capture-the-flag.rst

 responding to events, whether they be caused by the game itself (a player touching something) or the passage of time (the regular ``onUpdate`` tick).

-Most event handlers receive two arguments:
+Most event handlers receive arguments in the following way:

  * the object that is handling the event: the entity, or player, affected by or causing the event
+ * if relevant, the subject of the event (for example, what the player collided with)
  * the world itself, with access to all entities and global properties

 Some event handlers have fewer or more arguments, but generally follow this